zhangzp9970/Amplified-MIA/README.md

 * entropy_MNIST.py -- calculates the entropy of the hidden information in the prediction vectors.

 The code can be directly runned without any parameters.
 All the parameters are defined in each python script seperately.

+NOTE: For reproducing the results on Fashion-MNIST dataset, change the dataset function handles in MNIST codes.

 ## License